HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: HTTP
 description: The HTTP chapter of the 2021 Web Almanac covers data on historical versions of HTTP used across the web, as well as the uptick in new versions including HTTP/2 and HTTP/3, while also inspecting key metrics a part of the HTTP lifecycle.
 authors: [dominiclovell]
 reviewers: [tunetheweb, rmarx]
 analysts: [tunetheweb]
 editors: []
 translators: []
 results: https://docs.google.com/spreadsheets/d/1pCdpndXTXexSIZLmVc-aUbp5PcHhZ83hbEEfmDyfD0U/
 dominiclovell_bio: Dominic Lovell is currently a Solutions Engineering Manager at Akamai Technologies, and has been working for a number of years to make sites more performant and safer across the web.
-You can find him tweeting <a href="https://twitter.com/dominiclovell">@dominiclovell</a>, or you can connect with him on <a href="https://www.linkedin.com/in/dominiclovell/">LinkedIn</a>.
+You can find him tweeting [@dominiclovell](https://twitter.com/dominiclovell), or you can connect with him on <a hreflang="en" href="https://www.linkedin.com/in/dominiclovell/">LinkedIn</a>.
 featured_quote: Over 70% of requests are served over HTTP/2 or above, which suggests that HTTP/2 and HTTP/3 are well and truly the dominant protocol versions for the web.
-featured_stat_1: 25% decline in HTTP/1.1 adoption between 2020 and 2021
+featured_stat_1: 25%
-featured_stat_label_1: Decline in HTTP/1.1 requests
+featured_stat_label_1: Decline in HTTP/1.1 requests between 2020 and 2021
-featured_stat_2: 82% of sites listed in the top 1,000 have HTTP/2 enabled
+featured_stat_2: 82%
-featured_stat_label_2: There is a direct correlation between a site’s page rank in the HTTP archive and its support for HTTP/2
+featured_stat_label_2: Top 1,000 sites that have HTTP/2 enabled
-featured_stat_3: 1.25% of sites use HTTP/2 push
+featured_stat_3: 1.25%
-featured_stat_label_3: Year on year adoption of push has increased, but overall adoption is still negligible
+featured_stat_label_3:  Sites using HTTP/2 push
 ---

 ## Introduction